Griffon26/taserver/docs/user_manual/getting_verified.md

    receive any mail it may be because the account already exists and the specified email address does not match the email address for that account.

+    Note: Authentication codes will remain active for 4 hours.
+After that you will have to request a new one.

 6. in Tribes Ascend go to the "Store" menu and select "Redeem promotion"

 7. Fill in the authentication code and press OK